CommanderxDoge/wpinstall/README.md

 # wpinstall
-automatic installation of wordpress on LAMP
+automatic wordpress instalator on LAMP.
+It installs wordpress, database and sets enviroment to start themedevelopment from scratch.

+After that I highly recommend to checkout "npx wpgulp" from npm.

 #dependencies:
 - wp-cli